wnederhof/experimentor/README.md

 # In Progress...
 For the program described above to actually work:
-- Make sure the web server accepts incoming requests.
+- X Make sure the web server accepts incoming requests.
-- Accept arguments for port and filename.
+- X Accept arguments for port and filename.
 - Optimize the code marked with `TODO` in `lib.rs`.
 - Respond with a hash table of features instead of an array.